FatihBAKIR/NavigatorJS/README.md

 Scripts Field
 ----------
 Scripts field is very much alike with the Styles field, linking JavaScript files with your view.
-Every js file will be included and ran immediately after loading them when the View is navigated.
+Every js file will be included and and appropriate events will be fired immediately after loading them when the View is navigated.

 **hello.html**